SAP-samples/teched2025-IN165/exercises/ex2/README.md

 >
 > If you want to play around just for yourself, add your number to the topic, ideally at the beginning.
 Make sure you add it when subscribing as well.
 >
-> Instead of city/berlin/food/modern/currywurst
+> Instead of city/berlin/food/modern/currywurst/ready
-> publish to or listen to XXX/city/berlin/food/modern/currywurst
+> publish to or listen to XXX/city/berlin/food/modern/currywurst/ready
 > where you replace XXX with your number
 >

 4. Register the consumer to listen to the currywurst topic - we just want to learn about currywurst being ready

-For this subscribe the consumer to the topic <b>city/berlin/food/modern/currywurst</b>
+For this subscribe the consumer to the topic <b>city/berlin/food/modern/currywurst/*</b>

 ![Pic 7](../../images/ex2-7a.png)

-5. Send a currywurst.ready event to the topic city/berlin/food/modern/currywurst
+5. Send a currywurst.ready event to the topic city/berlin/food/modern/currywurst/ready

-Go to the Publisher, add currywurst.ready to the message field, put city/berlin/food/modern/currywurst into the topic field and click Publish
+Go to the Publisher, add a payload to the message field (e.g. medium spicy currywurst for Scott), put city/berlin/food/modern/currywurst/ready into the topic field and click Publish

 ![Pic 7](../../images/ex2-7b.png)